Accountants are warning tradies not to leave money on the table this tax season by getting a handle on what they can and can’t claim.

 Be careful what you claim

-Karan also said that the 36 per cent of tradies missing out on money in their pocket were also likely making one of three major mistakes when it came time to lodge their tax return.
+With tax time leaving almost 36 per cent of tradies missing out on money in their pocket, Karan said business owners were likely making one of three major mistakes when it came time to lodge their return.

-“Secondly, they’re not keeping the receipts, which can also be something that can mess you up.
-It’s one thing to claim it but if you haven’t got attributable receipt for it ,particularly it’s a large purchase, that can sting.
+“Secondly, not keeping track of receipts, which can make claiming expenses a messy experience.
+It’s one thing to claim it but if you haven’t got an attributable receipt to back it up, particularly if it’s a large purchase, that can sting.”

-“And then the last thing is misclassifying.
-We’re increasingly seeing, at Hnry, people with multiple sources of income with a lot of different expenses.
+“And then the last thing is misclassification.
+At Hnry, we’re increasingly seeing people with multiple sources of income claiming a lot of different expenses.

-“But you’ve got to make sure that the expense relates to certain streams of income that you’re earning it though.
-You can’t switch those things around because that doesn’t make the system happy, it doesn’t make them (tradies) happy as well.”
+“But you’ve got to make sure that the expense relates to the specific streams of income that you’re earning it though.
+You can’t switch those things around because that will create issues in the system around your claim, which doesn’t make the ATO happy, or the tradies either.”

-According to the firm, by far the most popular false claims were personal claims like insurance premiums, individual meals, non-specialist workwear and gym memberships, which are never deductible regardless of the importance of your job.
+According to the firm, personal deductions, such as insurance premiums, individual meals, non-specialist workwear, and gym memberships, were by far the most popular false claims.
+These are never deductible expenses, regardless of the importance of your job.

 Health services, like visits to the doctor or physio, were also a standout for tradies as claims for strains still aren’t deductible even if they are caused on the job.